 A Look At Certification Of Tradesmen

 Another common question is related to whether certified tradesmen should be employed to carry out work on a fire door, whether this is related to fire door installation and maintenance or modification.

 In a word, the answer is no. It is not required for a person to have certification to work on a fire door.
 That being said, we recommend that you only hire a competent expert for such a task and carry out regular fire door inspections.

-According to legislation, buildings regulations and related Standards – it is required that the worker is competent at the task they will carry out.
+According to fire door regulations, buildings regulations and related Standards – it is required that the worker is competent at the task they will carry out.
 The HSE gives the definition of competence as a combination of ‘training, skills, experience and knowledge’ as well as the person’s ability to perform the task.
 Of course, this definition does point to the need for training, however, it does not indicate that this training is to be formal or certified.

 Legally, the Responsible Person of the premise should make sure that workers are competent for the task.
 This may involve only hiring qualified workers, but it may also relate to choosing a local company since they have customer testimonials on their website which are related to work with fire doors.
 So long as the Responsible Person is able to give evidence – to insurers, in court and so on – that they ensured the competence of the worker, then the worker is the one who is liable for the work they carried out.